kevintran95/README-Generator/READMEDemo.md

 ## Installation
-ktktkktk
+example install

 ## Usage
-tk
+example usage

 ## License
-ktktk

-undefined
-ktktk Link: undefined
+example license

 ## Contributers
-tt
+Kevin Tran

 ## Tests
+node index.js

 ## Questions
-If you have an questions please contact me at tktktkktktkt or at tktktkt
+If you have an questions please contact me at github.com/kevintran95 or at kevin_tran95@yahoo.com